-Once back on the main track continue south for another 1km over some easy ground until reaching Ladies Tarn on your right.
-From here the track climbs a steep but short ascent of roughly 100 meters to the saddle below Hartz Peak.
-Further west below you, you can see Hartz Lake, which can be accessed taking the right-hand turnoff along the cairn marked track (1.5km return from here).
+Once back on the main track, continue south for another 1km over some easy ground until reaching Ladies Tarn on your right.
+From here, the track climbs a steep but short ascent of roughly 100 meters to the saddle below Hartz Peak.
+Further west below you, you can see Hartz Lake, which can be accessed by taking the right-hand turnoff along the cairn-marked track (1.5km return from here).

-Hartz Peak is to our left; following cairns for 500 meters over a slight climb before a final steep climb over rock scree to the summit.
+Hartz Peak is to our left, following cairns for 500 meters over a slight climb before a final steep climb over rock scree to the summit.
 The final climb is marked by a number of different cairn routes joining with each other at different sections.
-At the top enjoy fantastic views in all directions, including Federation Peak, that is, if the peak isn’t blanketed in fog (in which case you won’t see much, but the ambience is still incredible).
-Even in heavy fog, I have thoroughly enjoyed this walk, the well-marked trail provides a steady path to the top.
+At the top, enjoy fantastic views in all directions, including Federation Peak, that is if the peak isn’t blanketed in fog (in which case you won’t see much, but the ambience is still incredible).

 Hazards and Warnings